-This Handbook describes an implementation process for training as recommended in Implementation Guide G441.1-12, Radiation Safety Training Guide, and as outlined in DOE-STD-1098-99, DOE Radiological Control (the Radiological Control Standard - RCS).
+This Handbook describes an implementation process for training as recommended in Implementation Guide G441.1-1C, Chapter 14, Radiation Safety Training Guide, and as outlined in DOE-STD-1098-99, DOE Radiological Control (the Radiological Control Standard - RCS).
 The Handbook is meant to assist those individuals within the Department of Energy, Managing and Operating contractors, and Managing and Integrating contractors identified as having responsibility for implementing training required by Title 10 Code of Federal Regulations Part 835 Occupational Radiation Protection (10 CFR 835) and training recommended by the RCS (Article 651).
 This training is intended for line managers who manage, supervise, or provide oversight of radiological workers and develop and implement measures necessary for ensuring compliance with 10 CFR 835.
 This training is not intended to be technical training for Radiological Control Supervisors (i.e. individuals responsible for supervising radiological control staff).

-This Handbook replaces DOE/EH-0424, Higher Level Training for Supervisors, and DOE/EH-0423, Radiological Control Manual Training for Managers.
 While this Handbook addresses many requirements of 10 CFR 835 and recommendations of the RCS, it must be supplemented with facility-specific information to achieve full compliance.

-This Handbook contains recommended training materials consistent with other DOE radiological safety training materials and is consistent with guidance provided in the National Council on Radiation Protection and Measurement Report Number 134, Operational Radiation Safety Training (Section 4.1.3).
+This Handbook contains recommended training materials consistent with other DOE radiological safety training materials.
 The training material consists of the following five parts: